magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 difficult.
 We don’t have a standard to gauge things by.

-People who have a lot of faith, who are endowed with confidence and belief but are lacking in wisdom, may be very good at but they may not have much insight.
+People who have a lot of faith, who are endowed with confidence and belief but are lacking in wisdom, may be very good at samādhi but they may not have much insight.
 They see only one side of everything, and simply follow that.
 They don’t reflect.
 This is blind faith.
-In Buddhism we call this , blind faith.
+In Buddhism we call this *saddhā-adhimokkha*, blind faith.
 They have faith all right but it’s not born of wisdom.
 But they don’t see this at the time; they believe they have wisdom, so they don’t see where they are wrong.

-Therefore, they teach about the five powers (): , , sati, samādhi, paññā. is conviction; is diligent effort; sati is recollection; samādhi is fixedness of mind; paññā is all-embracing knowledge.
+Therefore, they teach about the five powers (*balā*): *saddhā*, *viriya*, sati, samādhi, paññā. *Saddhā* is conviction; *viriya* is diligent effort; sati is recollection; samādhi is fixedness of mind;
+paññā is all-embracing knowledge.
 Don’t say that paññā is simply knowledge – paññā is all-embracing, consummate knowledge.

 The wise have given these five steps to us so that we can link them, firstly as an object of study, then as a gauge to use for measuring the state of our practice as it is.
-For example, , conviction.
-Do we have conviction, have we developed it yet? : do we have diligent effort or not?
+For example, *saddhā*, conviction.
+Do we have conviction, have we developed it yet? *Viriya*: do we have diligent effort or not?
 Is our effort right or is it wrong?
 We must consider this.
 Everybody has some sort of effort, but does our effort contain wisdom or not?

 Sati is the same.
 Even a cat has sati.
 When it sees a mouse, sati is there.
 The cat’s eyes stare fixedly at the mouse.
 This is the sati of a